t3rro/stitches-cli/README.md

 you can have modules provide only ruby functions. you can have modules provide resources. you can have modules call other modules.

+if something is runnable then it can receive terraform commands the smallest runnable item is a project namespaces are also runnable

+flows are groups of runnable terraform commands in a DAG whose nodes are either namespace or namespace.project